-The Road to Hana is 50 miles of two-lane highway through the wet, green east side of Maui: 620 turns, 59 one-lane bridges, and a drive that averages 25 mph on a good day.
+The Road to Hana is about 50 miles of two-lane highway through the wet, green east side of Maui: 620 turns, 59 one-lane bridges, and a drive that averages 25 mph on a good day.
 On a busy one, you’ll crawl.
 Budget a full day, not a half.

 Table of contents